maxtez-raspbaker/tezos-rpi3/Home.md

 ***

-#### PLEASE NOTE: in this wiki F28 is the Fedora version that will support RPI3+Tezos on the alphanet, betanet and mainnet networks (when they will be activated) until May 2019.

-***

 Looking for info or willing to share your experience about Tezos self-delegation and baking on RPI3? this is your place!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Tezos + RPI3 is possible, it is real and it is simple!

 Before the launch of the mainnet there will be constant updates to setup and run an RPI3 node for the zeronet/alphanet/betanet network.
+***

+#### PLEASE NOTE: in this wiki F28 is the Fedora version that will support RPI3+Tezos on the alphanet, betanet and mainnet networks (when they will be activated) until May 2019.

-_No idea where to start?\
+_No idea where to start?_/
-Go to page [f] Updates and start downloading the file RPI3-TEZOS-050618.img_
+_Go to page [f] Updates and start downloading the file RPI3-TEZOS-050618.img_
 <!--- * We have started gathering all the info about our experience on running a node on RPI3 that were scattered since December 2017.  --->
 ## tezos-RPI3 notes